KhoomeiK/BitFix/README.md

   if they want to get out of their comfort zone and give it a try
 - Should trim the name, email, github link, etc. entries.
 Should also make the names in the proper case-format, such as "John Smith" instead of "JoHN SMith" or "JOHN SMITH"
+- Have the last question in the form be required, so that if we get an answer for it, all the data in the sheet will be saved